VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Order/objects/key-value-type.md

 # KeyValueType ==~object~==

-The `KeyValueType` type stores data or parameters that may be required for specific operations or functionalities.
+This type stores data or parameters that may be required for specific operations or functionalities.

 ## Fields